Current News

 - Become a member of our group.
 We can always use extra hands to greet people at the airport, orient them to the City of Toronto, help with medical appointments and educational needs, etc.

 - With the current flight of millions of refugees from Ukraine compounding the already existing worldwide refugee crisis, ever more refugees are in need of shelter.
 The Redeemer Refugee Committee would like to bring your attention to Techfugees.
 This international digital service connects refugee claimants to vacant houses or apartments.
-The initiative is supported by Romero House refugee settlement programme, as they reach out to individuals and companies who would be willing to provide short- or long-term housing to refugee claimants.

 No one can do everything, but everyone can do something.